ArantzazuSanAgustin/Memory_TMS_Games/README.md

 # Memory_TMS_Games

-This is the repository of two memory tasks synchronized with the transcraneal magnetic stimulation device, developed in the neurorehabilitation group (NRG) of the Cajal Institute, CSIC, by the following authors: Arantzazu San Augustín, Rodrigo Martín Marín, Ana Rojo Agustí, David Crevillén Hernández and Juan Camilo Moreno Sostoque.
+This is the repository of two memory tasks synchronized with the transcraneal magnetic stimulation (TMS) device, developed in the neurorehabilitation group (NRG) of the Cajal Institute, CSIC, by the following authors: Arantzazu San Augustín, Rodrigo Martín Marín, Ana Rojo Agustí, David Crevillén Hernández and Juan Camilo Moreno Sostoque.

 The following is a description of the memory tasks and the development rationale.